 This configuration is an open groove with a secondary retention piece.
 For example, the seal can be contained by a separate bolted-on cover plate or threaded packing nut.

 The two-piece design facilitates easy installation and replacement for spring energized seals.
 However, the client didn’t want to significantly change the current hardware design for the cylinder.

-Eclipse had to work within the current hardware envelop of a standard air cylinder, and present a design that allowed for easy installation of the Spring Energized Seal without adding any components.
+Eclipse had to work within the current hardware envelope of a standard air cylinder and present a design that allowed for easy installation of the Spring Energized Seal without adding any components.

 We decided this would be the perfect project for a stepped gland configuration.
 A stepped gland is an open groove with a small barb or step at the front which retains the seal.
-And a specific seal lip type ensures the seal gets locked into place once pushed over the step.
+A specific seal lip-type ensures the seal gets locked into place once pushed over the step.
 In this case, a step of only 0.010 to 0.015” was all that was needed for seal retention.

-Most customers are surprised the such a small feature can retain the seal fully.
+Most customers are surprised that such a small feature can retain the seal fully.

 In most cases though, once installed, the seal is so well locked in place that special tools or physically damaging the seal will be required to remove it.

 Stepped glands are successfully employed at a variety of diameters in the most challenging reciprocating applications.